Macquarie-MEG-Research/Biscuit/docs/installation.md

 To find the update button press 'Info' > 'Credits', then select 'Update' on the pop up.
 This also allows for easy updating of Biscuit.

-**Note** that the auto updater will install the "complete" version.

 ---

 ## Running Biscuit